cf-platform-eng/tsmgr-samples/mysql/README.md

 Please follow the instructions at https://github.com/cloudfoundry-samples/spring-music to build, deploy and bind the spring-music app to mysql database.

-You should visualize the bindind details in spring-music app after binding process as following:
+You should visualize the binding details in spring-music app after binding process as following:

 ![After binding](./app-sample/after-binding.png)